 Laboratory Accreditation, Certification, and Ethics

-The EHL has earned distinguished recognition and
+EHLB has earned distinguished recognition and

 Accreditation (PDF) by the American Industrial Hygiene Association for more than twenty-five years.
-EHL is accredited in Industrial Hygiene testing and as a USEPA National Lead Laboratory Accreditation Program (NLLAP) testing laboratory.
+EHLB is accredited in Industrial Hygiene testing and as a USEPA National Lead Laboratory Accreditation Program (NLLAP) testing laboratory.
 EHLB holds a

 Certificate of Compliance (PDF) under the Centers for Medicare and Medicaid Services, Clinical Laboratory Improvement Amendments for performing clinical tests to diagnose environmental diseases such as lead poisoning and exposures to other toxins in the environment.
-EHL research and testing activities comply with the
+EHLB research and testing activities comply with the

 Ethical Principles (PDF) that guide the Division of Environmental and Occupational Disease Control.